 - grating of nutmeg

 - Add the milk, seasoning and nutmeg to the beaten eggs and mix well.
-Place a quarter of the onion into each tart case and top with a quarter of the grated cheese.
-Carefully pour over the egg/milk mixture.
+Place a quarter of the onion into each tart case and carefully pour over the egg/milk mixture.
+Top each with a quarter of the grated cheese.
 Return to the oven and bake for 20-25 minutes until puffed and golden.
 They will sink back down as they cool.